Mexico · Close Protection & Executive Security

 Firearms Policy

 Mexico strictly controls firearms.
-Armed security is available only through federally registered companies with specific permits from SEDENA.
+Armed security is available only through federally registered companies holding specific permits from SEDENA (the Secretariat of National Defence).

 Licensing

-Private security companies must be registered with the federal government and the CDMX local authority.
+Private security companies must be registered with the federal government and with the CDMX local authority.
+Operators require documented training and certification.

 Foreign Operators